oresho/Airtime_Vtu/README.md

 # Airtime_Vtu
 API service that authenticates users and provide airtime payments using XpressPay API.
+Please note that this api runs on port 8080 with `baseurl{http://localhost:8080}`

 ## Overview

 This repository contains the implementation of an API service for a payment company.
 The primary functionalities include user authentication using JSON Web Tokens (JWT) and facilitating airtime payments through the Virtual Top-Up (VTU) API.
+This API service has swagger-ui implementation which can be accessed at `/swagger-ui/index.html#/`

 # Configuration